 For the Capstone research, students will want to find a ladder faculty member (rank of assistant professor, associate professor, professor—not an adjunct or lecturer) who will agree to supervise their thesis.
 A faculty member who has “In Residence” listed after their professorial rank is fine (e.g., Associate Professor In Residence).
 Students can check faculty member titles via the UCLA Directory.
 If students are unsure if the Primary Investigator (PI) they hope to work with is a ladder faculty member, please send questions to Message Center.

-The goal is to find some part of a project for which the student can be the lead person that creates a coherent and contained research story, even if it is contributing to a larger goal or project by the faculty member/PI (usually it is).
+The goal is to find some part of a project for which the student can be the lead person who creates a coherent and contained research story, even if it is contributing to a larger goal or project by the faculty member/PI (usually it is).
 The individual part (i.e. student contribution) should involve some aspect of math modeling, computational simulation, or data analysis, so that there is a quantitative/mathematical/computational piece.
 The research should also be connected to a biological question.
 In the end, students should look for a project for which they can explain and justify a goal, then communicate what they did to achieve said goal.
-For the purposes of the Capstone classes, the research needs to be enough for a coherent story: a 10-minute presentation, a poster, and an approximately 10 pages or longer paper.
+For the purposes of the Capstone classes, the research needs to be enough for a coherent story: a 10-minute presentation, a poster, and an approximately 10-page or longer paper.

 Students are encouraged to fill out a Research Compact to outline goals and expectations for the project.
 Students should also provide their faculty mentor with a copy of Expectations for PIs Supervising CaSB Capstone Research Projects document.